djordon/queueing-tool/docs/installation.rst

 ============

 The queueing-tool module provides a framework for creating, simulating, and visualizing queueing networks.
-The network visualizations are handled by matplotlib, which is only required for plotting.
-You will also need numpy.
+The required packages are NetworkX and Numpy.
-The package works with python versions 2.7 and 3.3 or greater.
+The network visualizations are handled by matplotlib, but is only required for plotting.
+The package works with python versions 2.7 and 3.3-3.5.

 The fastest was to install ``queueing-tool`` is with::